iconify/documentation/documents/pages/iconify-icon/index.md

 Functions are split in several groups (click function name to see more details and examples):

+### Instance functions {#instance}

+These functions are available only on web component nodes:

+- `[func]restartAnimation()`.
+Restarts SVG animation, useful if you want to restart animation on hover event, as shown in right side navigation of this website.

 ### Check available icons {#getting-icons}

 ```yaml